damienmarlier51/GMC/README.md

 ## Introduction

-Objective of the assignment is to predict which borrowers will experience financial distress in the next two years.
+Objective of the challenge is to predict which borrowers will experience financial distress in the next two years.

-In this assignment, following steps are covered:
+For this challenge, I covered the following steps:

  - EDA
  - Training initial model (with default parameters)